 - A. Contractor may perform or assist County in the performance of certain health care administrative duties that involve the use and/or disclosure of client identifying information as defined by HIPAA.
-For these duties, the Contractor shall be a Business Associate of the County and shall comply with the applicable provisions set forth in the HIPAA BAA, which is attached hereto as Exhibit "C" and hereby incorporated by reference. - B. Contractor shall follow all requirements listed within the BAA and shall comply with all applicable County policies, state laws and regulations and federal laws pertaining to breaches of confidentiality.
+For these duties, the Contractor shall be a Business Associate of the County and shall comply with the applicable provisions set forth in the HIPAA BAA, which must be signed and attached as an exhibit to this agreement. - B. Contractor shall follow all requirements listed within the BAA and shall comply with all applicable County policies, state laws and regulations and federal laws pertaining to breaches of confidentiality.
 Contractor agrees to hold the County harmless for any breaches or violations.